 Sidney - Homer is a very small town located in the state of Illinois.
-With a population of 4,201 people and just one neighborhood, Sidney - Homer is the 380th largest community in Illinois.
-Much of the housing stock in Sidney - Homer was built prior to World War II, making it one of the older and more historic towns in the country.
+With a population of 4,335 people and just one neighborhood, Sidney - Homer is the 380th largest community in Illinois.
+Sidney - Homer has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Sidney - Homer is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Sidney - Homer isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Sidney - Homer are a mix of both white- and blue-collar jobs.
 Overall, Sidney - Homer is a town of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Sidney - Homer who work in management occupations (13.58%), sales jobs (13.13%), and office and administrative support (13.08%).

-Because of many things, Sidney - Homer is a great place for families with children to consider.
-First of all, many other families with children live here, making Sidney - Homer a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Sidney - Homer has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Sidney - Homer is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Sidney - Homer’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 The population of Sidney - Homer overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
 Of adults 25 and older in Sidney - Homer, 24.20% have at least a bachelor's degree.